jacksonhturner/EPP_622/assignment_2.md

 Looking at the stats file for SRR6922141_1, it contains 1,051,910 reads that were mapped while 3,160 were supplementary.
 For SRR6922236_1, 922,747 reads were mapped and 1,446 were supplementary.
 For SRR6922185_1, 1,225,386 reads were mapped and 1,829 were supplementary.
 For SRR6922187_1, 986,550 reads were mapped and 2,867 were supplementary.

-Now  add read groups to the bam files using samtools and then index them.
-These read groups are the set of reads that come from each run of a sequencing instrment.
+Now  add read groups to the bam files using samtools and then index them -- these read groups are the set of reads that come from each run of a sequencing instrument.

 ```
 spack load openjdk@11.0.8_10%gcc@8.4.1